EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.SolarSys.md

 ### celestial.SolarSys.get_horizons

-Get an ephemerides for a solar system body from JPL horizons get_horizons function                                              ephem Description: get an ephemerides for a solar system body from the JPL
+Get an ephemerides for a solar system body from JPL horizons get_horizons function                                              ephem Description: get an ephemerides for a solar system body from the JPL horizons system.